-THE SCHOOLS HAVE A LATCHKEY PROGRAM AVAILABLE FOR THOSE STUDENTS WHO NEED TO ARRIVE AT SCHOOL BEFORE 8:30 A.M.
-OR STAY AFTER 3:25 P.M.
-The Latchkey Program is available before school from 6:30 - 8:55 a.m. and after school from 3:25 - 6:00 p.m.
+THE SCHOOLS HAVE A LATCHKEY PROGRAM AVAILABLE FOR THOSE STUDENTS WHO NEED TO ARRIVE AT SCHOOL BEFORE SCHOOL START TIME OR STAY AFTER END OF SCHOOL DAY, The Latchkey Program is available before school from 6:30-to the beginning of the school day and after school from the end of the school day to 6:00 p.m.
 For Latchkey information, please call your child's school and press 4.
 Application forms are available in the school office.